drteeth/elixir-es-cqrs/slides.md

 ???

-* Simplified model
+* Simplified model of a shopping cart
+* Add apples, pears and pretzels, then realized that pretzels are nasty and took them out
-* The state of the cart is a product of apply each event in sequence
+* The state of the cart is the product of apply each event in sequence
 * Cart state is derived from the events
 * Current state is lossy
 * They bought apples and pears, but considered buying the pretzels